2026-04-18 23:31:40 -04:00

 Python Video Synthesizer

 A real-time video synthesizer for creating live visual effects and generative animations.
-Control video processing pipelines with MIDI controllers or GUI, featuring modular effects, LFO modulation, and procedural animations.
+Control video processing pipelines with MIDI controllers, OSC, or a web UI - featuring modular effects, LFO modulation, procedural animations, and a REST API for remote and programmatic control.

 No expensive hardware required - works with just a laptop webcam, though it integrates seamlessly with capture cards, MIDI controllers, and external displays.